-In this course the students will apply the basics of oral pharmacology.
-They examine drugs used in dentistry focusing on trade name, generic name, therapeutic group, indications, contraindications, adverse reactions and mechanisms of action.
-In addition, they discuss doses, business presentations available, common interactions, accessory labeling and storage of drugs.
+In this course, students will discuss the basic concepts of oral pharmacology.
+They will identify the medication used in odontology with emphasis on the brand name, the generic name, the therapeutic group, indications, contraindications, undesirable effects, and modes of action.
+In addition, they will examine the dosage, available commercial presentations, common interactions, accessory labeling systems, and drug storage.
 (Pre-requisites: BIOL 1010, BIOL 2000, DEAS 1811L)

-DEAS 1811L: Oral Microbiology & Infections Control Lab.: 2 credits
+DEAS 1811L: Oral Microbiology & Infections Control Laboratory: 2 credits

-In this course the students will examine microorganisms that cause oral diseases.
-They will apply infection control techniques in dental practice.
-Students will explain the use of basic concepts of general microbiology and pathogenesis of microbial diseases in humans.
-Furthermore, they will recognize the importance of the immune system in the defense of microbial diseases and the need to maintain oral health in top condition.
+In this course, students will examine different microorganisms which cause oral disease, using different laboratory equipment and staining techniques.
+They will explain basic concepts of general microbiology and the pathogenesis of microbial diseases in human beings.
+Students will identify the importance of the immunological system in defense against microbial disease and the necessity of maintaining oral health in optimal condition.
+They will also apply different infection control techniques in odontological practice.